Los Tigres: Release

 Los Tigres was presented at the 73rd San Sebastián International Film Festival on 20 September 2025, in competition for the Golden Shell.
-The film will be released theatrically in Spain on 31 October 2025 by Buena Vista International.
+The film was released theatrically in Spain on 31 October 2025 by Buena Vista International.
+Le Pacte scheduled a 31 December 2025 theatrical rollout in France.

 Reception

 Quim Casas of El Periódico de Catalunya rated the film 4 out of 5 stars, assessing that, similarly to Marshland, it stands out for the "elegant" way in which it portrays characters "who are not always dependent on the plot [...] in which they find themselves involved".

 Philipp Engel of Cinemanía rated the film 4 out of 5 stars, declaring it as "an impeccable genre film, supported by a crime plot that is as solid as it is minimalist".

 Luis Martínez of El Mundo rated the film 4 out of 5 stars, considering it to be Alberto Rodríguez's most ambitious and deep project.

+Éric Neuhoff of Le Figaro deemed the film to be a "a successful blend of Ken Loach and The Silent World".